ianfhunter/ianfhunter.github.io/README.md

 On command-line, you can run `bundle exec jekyll serve` then go to `localhost:4000` to check the result.

 # Python script
-Having files written in Markdown on Obsidian, I created a python script in order to semi-automatically share some of my files, on a static site in JEKYLL.
+Having files written in Markdown on Obsidian, I created a python script in order to semi-automatically share selected file, not all file, in my blog.

 ## Requirements
 - [Python](https://www.python.org/)